Gavin Gwynne

-Gavin Gwynne (born 25 April 1990) is a Welsh professional boxer who has held the British lightweight title since 2022 and previously the Commonwealth lightweight title between 2021 and 2022.
+Gavin Gwynne (born 25 April 1990) is a Welsh professional boxer who has held the European lightweight title since 2023.
+He previously held the British lightweight title between 2022 and 2024 and the Commonwealth lightweight title between 2021 and 2022.

 Professional career

 Gwynne made his professional debut on 23 July 2016, scoring a four-round points decision (PTS) victory against Joe Beeden at the Rhydycar Leisure Centre in Merthyr Tydfil, Wales.

 After compiling a record of 7–0 (1 KO) he defeated Henry James on 15 December 2017 at the Merthyr Leisure Centre in Merthyr Tydfil, capturing the vacant Welsh Area lightweight title via PTS over ten rounds.

 Two fights later he faced Myron Mills on 27 October 2018 at the Newport Centre in Newport, Wales.
 In a fight which served as a final eliminator for the British lightweight title, Gwynne defeated Mills via ten-round unanimous decision (UD) with the judges' scorecards reading 97–93, 96–94, and 96–94.

 Following an eight-round PTS victory against Arnoldo Solano in June 2019, Gwynne challenged British and Commonwealth lightweight champion Joe Cordina on 31 August at The O2 Arena in London.
 In a fight which saw both men receive a point deduction for committing fouls, Gwynne suffered the first defeat of his professional career, losing by UD with the judges' scorecards reading 116–110, 116–111, and 116–111.

 He bounced back from defeat with a first-round technical knockout (TKO) victory against Abdon Cesar in November 2019, before making a second attempt at the British lightweight title, this time against former world title challenger James Tennyson on 1 August 2020 at Matchroom Sport's headquarters in Brentwood, Essex.
-Gwynne was hit with a with a two-punch combination in the sixth round, forcing him to go down on one knee.
+Gwynne was hit with a two-punch combination in the sixth round, forcing him to go down on one knee.
 He made it back to his feet before the referee's count of ten, only to be met by a flurry of punches that prompted the referee to call a halt to the contest, awarding Tennyson a TKO victory.